-From the Bidens with 'LOVE': U.S. First Lady's jacket brings message of hope
+From the Bidens with 'LOVE': U.S. first lady's jacket brings message of hope

-On their first overseas trip since her husband Joe became president, U.S. First Lady Jill Biden had a simple message for the world emblazoned across the back of her jacket: "LOVE".
+CARBIS BAY, England (Reuters) - On their first overseas trip since her husband Joe became president, U.S. first lady Jill Biden had a simple message for the world emblazoned across the back of her jacket: “LOVE”.

 “Well, I think that we’re bringing love from America,” said Biden of her black blazer with the word etched in large print on the back.